ICE agent shoots man in face during deportation fight

-GRAVESEND, Brooklyn -- A U.S. Immigration and Customs Enforcement (ICE) agent shot a man in the face in Brooklyn.
+GRAVESEND, Brooklyn -- A U.S. Immigration and Customs Enforcement agent shot a man in the face who tried to intervene in a deportation arrest in Brooklyn Thursday morning.

 As the officers attempted to detain Avendano Hernandez, they apparently got into a scuffle with his girlfriend's son, Eric Diaz.

-"He resisted because they didn't show him no papers, like 'Oh I'm the police,' no badge, no nothing, no warrant, no nothing," said Kevin Yanez Cruz, a witness.
-"They just tackled him and that's why he reacted the way he reacted.
+"He resisted because they didn't show him no papers, like 'Oh I'm the police,' no badge, no nothing, no warrant, no nothing," Diaz' brother, Kevin Yanez Cruz, said.
+"They just tackled him, and that's why he reacted the way he reacted.
 He didn't say, 'Get down,' he didn't say nothing.
 And he didn't have nothing, my brother, he didn't have no weapons in his hands, nothing.
-The minute they're tackling him, they get up to the door step, I'm here, my brother is here, he thought I was going to get involved and he pointed the gun at my brother and didn't even hesitate and pulled the trigger.
+The minute they're tackling him, they get up to the door step, I'm here, my brother is here, he thought I was going to get involved, and he pointed the gun at my brother and didn't even hesitate and pulled the trigger."

-Avendano Hernandez was Tased and taken into custody.
+Avendano Hernandez was hit with a Taser and was taken into custody.
 He was also taken to the hospital.

 ICE learned of the license plate incident and began steps to deport him.